Tencent/tgfx/README.md

 ```

 With these steps completed, you will be able to debug C++ files directly within Chrome DevTools.

+This version runs in single-threaded mode.
+We also offer a multithreaded version, distinguished by
+":mt".

 To build the demo project in CLion, please Open the `Settings` panel in CLion and go to
 `Build, Execution, Deployment` > `CMake`.
 Create a new build target.
 And then set the `CMake options`